tokenized/envelope/README.md

 tx.AddTxOut(wire.NewTxOut(0, outputScript))
 ```

-### File System Usage
+### File System Example Usage

 Envelope can be used to store files on chain.
+Keep in mind this is just an example.
+The exact specifics of a file storage protocol should be defined and shared before being used.
+We also recommend that when encrypting a file the file name and type be included in the encrypted payload instead of the Envelope header fields.

 * The envelope `PayloadProtocol` is "F".
 * The envelope `PayloadIdentifier` specifies the name of the file.